2018 Sky Blue FC season

-The 2018 Sky Blue FC season is the team's ninth season as a professional women's soccer team.
+The 2018 Sky Blue FC season was the team's ninth season as a professional women's soccer team.
 Sky Blue FC plays in the National Women's Soccer League, the top tier of women's soccer in the United States.
 Sky Blue had a difficult season in 2018 as they finished in last place.
 They went 23 games without winning a game, setting the mark for the longest winless streak in NWSL history.
 Sky Blue finally won on September 8 as they beat the Orlando Pride 1-0 in their final game of the 2018 season.

 There were numerous reports of off-field issues that came out after former Sky Blue player Sam Kerr spoke to the media following the Sky Blue vs Chicago game on July 7.
 Reports of poor management and training facilities as well as housing, travel, and transportation issues were also reported, and were believed to be contributing factors to the team's poor performance on the field.